 “Willamere was founded around the idea of slow living — celebrating the small, meaningful moments that happen in the kitchen and around the table.
 I hand-draw each print, inspired by Charleston’s beauty — from camellias in bloom to coastal hues and moss-covered oaks.
 These designs are printed on organic cotton and linen, then sewn into heirloom-quality kitchen textiles.”

-– Sophia Phillips, artist
+– Sophia Phillips, textiles

 “When I was growing up in McClellanville I was surrounded by carpenters, fishermen, teachers, and artists.
 Many individuals fell into two or three of these categories, and it seemed as though everyone made stuff.
 At a young age, I had art materials, access to tools, and very few constraints from my parents.
 Since that time, I’ve been a maker.
 I love solving technical problems.
 I love solving aesthetic problems.”